Turbo87/webpack-notifier/README.md

 The plugin will notify you about the first run (success/fail), all failed runs and the first successful run after recovering from a build failure.
-In other words: it will not by annoying if everything is fine with your build.
+In other words: it will stay silent if everything is fine with your build.